 One of the many important statutory duties of directors is prepare and send annual accounts at the end of their limited company’s financial year.
-They must be delivered to Companies House 9 months after the accounting reference date (ARD), at the very latest.
+These accounts must be delivered to Companies House 9 months after the accounting reference date (ARD), at the very latest.
 You can deliver them online via Companies House WebFiling or Companies House Service (certain types of accounts only), or you can send them by post.

 When to send annual accounts

-The very first accounts should be delivered to Companies House no later than 21 months after the date of incorporation.
-After the first year, the accounts should be filed no later than 9 months after the end of your accounting reference date, unless you change your ARD by shortening or lengthening your company’s financial year.
+The very first set of accounts should be delivered to Companies House no later than 21 months after the date of incorporation.
+After the first year, you must send annual accounts no later than 9 months after the end of your accounting reference date, unless you change your ARD by shortening or lengthening your company’s financial year.

-Your filing deadline will change if you change your ARD.
+Your accounts filing deadline will only change if you change your ARD.
 You can apply to Companies House online to change your accounting reference date.
 Other than this, extensions to this deadline are granted in very limited circumstances.
-Such circumstances are usually limited to in response to events outside of your control, preventing you from sending your accounts on time.
+Such circumstances are usually limited to events outside of your control that prevented you from sending your accounts on time.
 Such an application would need to be made before the filing deadline – you cannot apply for an extension if your accounts are already overdue.